-Apply to the best Ivy League schools for you with powerful essays.
-Stand out from competition.
-Apply to college with your admissions advantage by enrolling in one of our college application boot camps.
+Apply to the best Ivy League schools for you with powerful essays by enrolling in our college application boot camp.

 Besides geography, these 8 institutions share something else in common: acceptance rates hovering at or below 10%.

 - Which Ivy League school is right for you?

 Dive into this comprehensive list with exclusive profiles of each Ivy League school.
 You’ll learn about each school’s:

 - Acceptance Rate

 - National Ranking (according to U.S. News and World Report)

 - Notable Graduates